strawni27/personal-project-page/projects.md

 ---
 title: "My Projects"
-description: "Explore all the cool things I’ve built and shared!"
+description: "Take a look at the things I've created and shared!"
 ---

 <style>